Peek-a-Boo Wooden Journal

 This post is accompanied by a video explaining the process.
-You can check out the video here.
-This post comes with a free file as well!
+You can check out the video by scrolling down into the next section.
+This post comes with a free file as well as an option to purchase the Lotus artwork and alternate cover files!
 Keep reading to see the download below.

 Now in the video I sort of rush past a lot of the techniques, and to be honest I’m not going to go into them too deeply here either; Illustrator is its own challenge which requires time to learn.
 I honestly never really learned the program myself; I figured it out bit by bit with trial and error.
 So let’s get into it.

 - Create the template or download it here for free.
 This template is for 5×7″ pages and a 2:1 Pitch coil.
 It’s not truly a standard journal size, but I thought it looked and felt right in the hand, and was easy to cut down from letter sized sheets.
 It works perfectly with the Cinch Binding Machine.

 - Draw or add your artwork to the journal cover.

 - Use the Pathfinder Panel to cut our your negative spaces

 - Separate your different functions (Cut/engrave/score) into different colors and save your file as a PDF/SVG/etc. to prepare for the Glowforge